Tucuman

 Cultural Life and Education

 For decades, San Miguel de Tucuman has been one of the most outstanding cultural spots in the country, in part, due to the influence of the prestigious National University of Tucuman.
-It has been the birthplace and/or the home of well-known personalities such as folk singer Mercedes Sosa, writer Tomas Eloy Martinez, musician Miguel Angel Estrella, botanist Miguel Lillo, painter Luis Lobo de la Vega, and many others.
+It has been the birthplace and/or the home of well-known personalities such as folk singer Mercedes Sosa, Rutgers University literature professor and noted author Tomas Eloy Martinez, musician Miguel Angel Estrella, botanist Miguel Lillo, painter Luis Lobo de la Vega, and many others.

-There are two public universities in the city, the National University of Tucuman and the National Technological University, and a private one, the Saint Thomas Aquinas University of the North.
+There are two public universities in the city, the National University of Tucuman and the National Technological University, and two private ones, the Saint Thomas Aquinas University of the North and the Saint Paul T University.

 Transportation

-The city is served by several bus lines that have routes within the city limits and some others that connect it to the neighboring cities of Yerba Buena, El Manantial, Tafi Viejo, Las Talitas, Banda del Rio Sali and Alderetes.
+The city is served by several bus lines that have routes within the city limits, and some others that connect it to the neighbouring cities of Yerba Buena, El Manantial, Tafi Viejo, Las Talitas, Banda del Rio Sali, and Alderetes.

-There is a weekly railway service to the Retiro station in Buenos Aires departing from the Bartolome Mitre station located near downtown.
+There are two weekly railway service to the Retiro station in Buenos Aires, departing from the Bartolome Mitre station located near downtown (in Plaza Alberdi).

 Media